 What does it mean to set a net zero aligned target?

-The scope of net zero refers not only to which greenhouse gases are included, but also what sectors are covered.
+The scope of net zero refers not only to which greenhouse gases are included, but also which activities are covered.

-Within the private sector there is more difference, but generally emissions are bounded following the Greenhouse Gas Protocol’s ‘scoped’ approach, and net zero aligned actors should attempt to cover all three scopes.
+Within the private sector there are differences, but generally emissions are bounded following the Greenhouse Gas Protocol’s ‘scoped’ approach, and net zero aligned actors should attempt to cover all three scopes.
 The three scopes cover:

 ● Scope 1 – direct company owned or controlled emissions occurring at source